Lectures

 “New Cuban Guitar Music”

-With Cuban artists such as Ernesto Lecuona, Amadeo Rolden, Alejandro Garcia Cartula, Alejo Carpentier, Fernando Ortiz, and Wilfredo Lém, the movement of “Afrocuism” developed, making the African element and the many influences of other cultures an integral part of Cuba’s cultural identity.
-In fact, Cuban culture can be described as a “tropical cocktail,” where influences from Spain, France, Nigeria, and the many Chinese immigrants, including Asia, mix.
+With Cuban artists such as Ernesto Lecuona, Amadeo Roldán, Alejandro García Cartula, Alejo Carpentier, Fernando Ortiz and Wilfredo Lám, the movement of “Afrocubism” developed, through which the African element, as well as the many influences of other cultures, became an integral part of Cuba’s cultural identity.
+In fact, Cuban culture can be described as a “tropical cocktail” in which influences from Spain, France, Nigeria and, due to the many Chinese immigrants, also from Asia, are mixed.
 All the colors that are reflected in the faces of the people and the rich landscapes of Cuba.

 Against this background, the contemporary Cuban composer Tulio Peramo composes new music for guitar and has enriched the guitar repertoire with his extensive oeuvre.
 The lecture will provide an insight into his work and shed light on the origins of Cuban music.